-2019 Western Forum for Migrant and Community Health Write up by Sofia Recalde b.
-What were the key points and interesting discussions of the training, meeting or noted sessions from the conference?
+2019 Western Forum for Migrant and Community Health Write up by Sofia Recalde a.
+Who were the speakers of interest, their backgrounds & expertise?

 - Roger Rosenthal, Executive Director, Migrant Legal Action Program - Martha Moore Monroy, REACH Program Director and Lecturer at University of Arizona - Sonia Lee and Liam Spurgeon, Health Outreach Partners - Lorena Sprager and Elizur Bellow, Nuestra Comunidad Sana of The Next Door, Inc.